-All Town of Waxhaw property taxes and privilege license payments can be made by cash, check or online payment.
-Checks made payable to:
+All Town of Waxhaw taxes/licenses can be made by cash, check or online payment.
+Checks made payable and mailed to:

 Town of Waxhaw